Updated: August 6, 2023

 For more information, contact your building staff or the Student Housing Office, Leavey 6 101, 310-338-2963.

 Residents must abide by Area Office policies and procedures.
 For more information about Area Offices, refer to LMU Student Housing Area Office website.

 A. Installation of a personal satellite dish is prohibited in University Housing facilities.

 B. Students are responsible for ensuring the care and equitable use of community entertainment devices.
 These devices include but are not limited to communal televisions, remotes, gaming consoles, streaming devices, etc.

 Wireless access to LMU’s network must be authenticated with a valid LMU network account.
 Only Information Technology Services sanctioned and installed access points are permitted on the LMU network.
 Residents are expected to abide by ITS guidelines as it relates to personal wireless routers or any devices that may interfere with LMU’s wireless infrastructure (such as wireless printers) within their residence hall room or apartment or communal residential space.
 Students are prohibited from tampering with wireless access points, Print-Me stations, and university “VOIP” phones.
 Unauthorized modification of the aforementioned items are prohibited and subject to disciplinary action and/or fines.

 All LMU student, faculty, staff, etc. are expected to adhere to Information Technology Services policies.
 Information Technology Services has the right to change or amend these policies at their discretion.
 Information Technology Services can be contacted at 310.338.7777.

 A. HALLS AND SUITES:

 1. Cooking is only permitted in the apartments and any designated communal kitchen space.
 Residents in residence halls may use hot pots or coffee pots.

-2. All other cooking equipment, including but not limited to, use of rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.
+2. All other kitchen appliances, including but not limited to, blenders, air fryers, rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.